 Global objectives.
 Developing maritime transport, in particular motorways of the sea as navigation corridors, is of paramount importance and must go hand-in-hand with the creation of modern and efficient intermodal ports integrating maritime transport with other transport modes such as rail and road.
 Such an extension of infrastructure and transport activities must be accompanied by a coherent sustainable transport plan linked, inter alia, to an air quality plan.
 Investments in innovation and modernisation of infrastructure, reduction of procedural constraints and bureaucratic burden (especially in port operations) and promotion of safe maritime traffic should be given priority in the entire sea basin.

 EUSAIR objectives.
-The EUSAIR sets out to improve connectivity, integration and cohesion within the Adriatic-Ionian region and with the EU regarding transport and energy programmes, initiatives and projects.
-The focus is on the coordination of transport and energy policies and initiatives by countries of the Adriatic-Ionian region, collaboration on infrastructure developments and harmonised operation of transport and energy systems.
+The EUSAIR sets out to improve connectivity, integration and cohesion within the Adriatic-Ionian Region and with the EU regarding transport and energy programmes, initiatives and projects.
+The focus is on the coordination of transport and energy policies and initiatives by countries of the Adriatic-Ionian Region, collaboration on infrastructure developments and harmonised operation of transport and energy systems.

-Flagships.
-The experience of broad long-term frameworks programme studies will be continued.
-The intent is to update and expand studies such as the EUSAIR Master Plan on transport for the Adriatic-Ionian region, the EUSAIR Master Plan on Energy Networks for the Adriatic-Ionian region, the Road Map towards a EUSAIR Power Exchange and Natural Gas Trading Hub for the Adriatic-Ionian region.
-These framework studies aim at creating consensus on priorities, actions, while identifying problem areas and opportunities for convergence for projects and cooperation along short-term and long-term perspectives.
-The work under this Topic is a continuation of the previous EUSAIR work flagships such as the ‘Adriatic-Ionian multimodal corridors’ and its green/smart port hubs concept.

-Specific objectives of the Topic
+Adriatic-Ionian RegionAdriatic-Ionian RegionAdriatic-Ionian RegionSpecific objectives of the Topic

 In light of the above objectives, challenges and opportunities, the activities under this Topic aim at